vwkd/stan/README.md

-## Features
+## Introduction

-- built as Wasm components
+An ERP built as Wasm components which run durably on Golem Cloud.
+Each component exports exactly one functionality which other components can import.
+Components are written in Rust.

-- running durably in Golem Cloud
+Currently it's just the backend API without the frontend.
+Currently, interacting with the API can be done through the Golem CLI or Golem REST API.